BunnyEncoder20/py_api_dev/README.md

         6. Do check out the revision files of this project to see how to actually write the upgrade and downgrade logic, it is NOT the same as writing the Pydantic ORM models.

+        7. Autogen Upgrades and Downgrades
+            - we can auto generate the upgrade and downgrade code for the versions:
+            ```zsh
+            alembic revision --autogenerate -m "autogen rev1: make table"
+            ```

 4. Fixing the CORS problem in FastAPI
     - We use the CORSMiddleware by:
         1. Importing it